Capital-Economics-IT/ce_api_examples/python/README.md

 ## Introduction

-This sample script [api_example.py](./api_example.py) demonstrates a simple query, in Python, to both the data & metadata endpoints of the API.
-The returned data, in JSON format, can then be consumed by your own applications.
+This sample Python script [api_example.py](./api_example.py) demonstrates a simple query to both the data & metadata endpoints of the API.

+The returned data, in JSON format, would then be consumed by your own custom applications.

 ## Requirements